benjymous/annotations/sandman/sandman.75.md

 - #### Panel 2

   Shakespeare will on [page 19](#page-19).6 tell a different story of what Dickon was really up to in London...

+  It can also be noted that Elizabeth Quiney was illustrated by Vess to resemble [Gran'ma Ben](https://boneville.fandom.com/wiki/Rose_Harvestar) from the [Bone comics](https://boneville.fandom.com/)...

+  From the Boneville message boards: (which no longer seem to be online):

+  > Jeff replied "Yes, that is Gran'ma running the inn.
+It was drawn by Charles Vess (who illustrated Rose, of course).
+And it was a wink toward the Dreaming in Bone.
+As I remember it, DC's legal dept. insisted on minor changes in her appearance so I couldn't sue.
+Which I wouldn't have anyway.
+  >
+  > Charles also put a red dragon above the gateway to the Dreaming castle.
+It was a surprise when the issue came out, and I enjoyed it a lot!
+Charles gave the original art pages to me later as gift."

+  (The Red dragon doesn't really seem directly to be a Bone reference, as the Wyvern is colored red plenty of other times too.)

 ### Page 9